Saturday, 11 March 2023

 Peter Baynton & Charlie Mackesy's BBC The Boy, the Mole, the Fox and the Horse is the pick of the animation and indeed the pick of the year’s Oscar shorts, a top of the line childrens’ film that inhabits a curious territory between realism and fantasy.

-Without the need for any explanation the young boy is is lost in the snow.
-Joined by by a cake-loving talking Mole, they search for the boy’s home.
+Without the need for any explanation the young boy is lost in the snow.
+Joined by a cake-loving talking Mole, they search for the boy’s home.
 The menacing fox is redeemed with the film’s best scene, in the flooded river.
-An imposing, sad white horse, which provides an another revelation, rounds out the group.
+An imposing, sad white horse, which provides another revelation, rounds out the group.
 "Home isn't always a place, is it?"

-... and separated from the rest with a caption about unsuitable content we got Sara Gunnarsdóttir's My Year of Dicks putting on screen Pamela Ribon's somewhat incoherent, episodic, thirty years in production five attempts lose her virginity on turning fifteen in early-’90s Texas.
+... and separated from the rest with a caption about unsuitable content we got Sara Gunnarsdóttir's My Year of Dicks putting on screen Pamela Ribon's somewhat incoherent, episodic, thirty years in production five attempts to lose her virginity on turning fifteen in early-’90s Texas.

-It drops into the styles of Robert Crumb, manga and the psychedelics to illustrate the lead’s adventures, running through Cool Bitch Party and a sex talk from her unjustifiably laid back dad.
+It drops into the styles of Robert Crumb, manga and the psychedelics to illustrate the lead’s adventures, running through Cool Bitch Party and a sex talk from her unjustifiably laid-back dad.
 The givers and takers turn out to be a dismal lot though an old friend does come through.

 The live artist material proved unexpectedly more remarkable.
 At thirty seven minutes Le pupille / The Pupils barely makes it as a short film and it arrives with the names of heavy hitters on the credits - producers Disney and Alfonso Cuarón, with script and direction from Alice Rohrwacher, sister of Alba Rohrwacher, the pair having previously collaborated on features Lazzaro Felice / Happy as Lazzaro and Le meraviglie / The Wonders.